-Minnesota Blues Society webpage article
+Minnesota Blues Society

-In the fall of 2007, “The Blues Kings” disbanded after a pretty good run.
-Jay then decided to put another band together under his own name, hence – “Jay Walter and The Rectifiers.”
-In 2010 his day job became significantly more time consuming and the band began gigging very sporadically, in fact, basically not at all the last few years except for a few private parties.
-That situation changed however, when in September 2016 Jay was able to retire from his day job and put a band back together.
-After using a rotating cast of characters for a few months, he has solidified the line-up with old Blues Kings bandmates Hester and Taylor, as well as Marty Bryduck on drums.
-Marty is also a veteran of the TC scene and has played with many of the top blues/R-n-B bands over the years.
+In the fall of 2007, The Blues Kings disbanded.
+Nearly a decade of relative inactivity on the blues scene followed.
+Eventually Jay decided to put together another band after he retired from his day job.
+Hence – Jay Walter and The Rectifiers were formed in September 2016.
+The Rectifiers continue to play 50’s Chicago blues, but also more of the sounds of 50’s Memphis and the Gulf Coast, as well as many originals as featured on “Rectification.”
+He used a rotating cast of characters for a few months, then solidified the line-up with old Blues Kings bandmates Hester and Taylor, as well as Marty Bryduck on drums.
+Marty is also a veteran of the Twin Cities scene, and has played with many of the top blues/R-n-B bands over the years.